teefaxx/trip-consumption-analysis/README.md

 # README - Trip Consumption Analysis

-This project was completed as part of the course ”Geoinformationstechnologien und -analysen” at ETH Zürich.
+This project was completed as a part of the course ”Geoinformationstechnologien und -analysen” at ETH Zürich.

 #### Contributors to the project:
 * Dario De Luca